dmeybohm/editorconfig-git-preserve-history/README.rst

 your project, but preserve the original authorship.

-This way, if you do `git blame` you will still see the original author of each line, but the whitespace will also be updated, so that if you have enabled editorconfig plugins, it will not have to rewrite the file and destroy the authorship information.
+This way, if you do `git blame` you will still see the original author of each line, but the whitespace will also be updated.
+If you have enabled an editorconfig plugin in your editor, it will not have to rewrite the entire file and destroy the authorship information.

 Developing
 ----------